evanbowman/blind-jump-portable/README.md

 ```
 You may also refer to an argument with the `arg` function, e.g. `(arg 0)` or `(arg 5)`.
 To ask the interpreter how many arguments the user passed to the current function, you may use the `argc` function.

+Note: maybe you find numbered arguments unpleasent.
+The gba has limited memory for interned symbol strings, so I chose to support numbered function arguments by default.
+If, instead, you want functions with named arguments, see [macros](#macros).

 To refer to the current function, invoke the `this` function.
 ```LISP
 ((lambda) ((this))) ;; Endless loop, because the function repeatedly invokes itself.